-We demonstrated the relative importance of the regions of photochemical O3 production in the global atmosphere on the long-term increasing trend in surface O3 over Japan reported in recent decades by conducting a series of tracer-tagging simulations using the global CTM CHASER.
-The impact of the IAVs of climate, of CH4 concentration, and of emission of O3 precursors (NO_x and NMVOC) in different source regions on regional photochemical O3 production were also investigated.
+We demonstrated the relative importance of the regions of photochemical O3 production in the global atmosphere in the long-term increasing trend in surface O3 over Japan reported in recent decades by conducting a series of tracer-tagging simulations using the global CTM CHASER.
+The impact of the IAVs of climate, CH4 concentration, and emission of O3 precursors (NO_x and NMVOC) in different source regions on regional photochemical O3 production was also investigated.

-The observed increasing trend of surface O3 over Japan for 1980-2005 (2.70 ppbv/decade for annual mean over whole Japan) was successfully reproduced by the model (2.58 ppbv/decade) including an obvious tendency of increase toward western Japan and to be greater in the warm (spring-summer) than in the cold season (fall-winter).
+The observed increasing trend in surface O_3 over Japan for 1980-2005 (2.70 ppbv decade-1 for annual mean over whole Japan) was successfully reproduced by the model (2.58 ppbv decade-1), including an obvious tendency of increase toward western Japan and to be greater in the warm season (spring-summer) than in the cold season (fall- winter).

-The absolute contribution of each photochemical O3 production region to the surface O3 over Japan represented by the concentrations of tagged O3 tracer showed different temporal evolution by regions.
-The contributions of all Asian regions except the northern part (i.e., CHN, KOR, E-Asia-Seas, JPN, and WSSE) as well as those of the total FT exhibited significant increasing trends during the period.
-The increasing trend in the contribution of domestically produced O3 in Japan (i.e., JPN) did not differ much among the different regions in Japan.
-However, there was a tendency in the increasing trends in contributions of CHN, KOR, and E-Asia-Seas to be large toward western Japan, which was a main cause of the same tendency in the increasing trend in total O3 and suggested a large impact of intra-regional transboundary air pollution in East Asia.

-The trends in contributions of most O3 production regions, except JPN, were larger in the warm than in the cold season, providing a basis for the seasonality in the increasing trend in total O3 over Japan.
-Thus, the larger increasing trend of total O3 in spring than in summer was mainly due to the same tendency in increasing trends in the contributions of northeast Asian regions (CHN, KOR, and JPN), although this was partly compensated by larger increasing trends in the FT and WSSE Asia contributions in summer than spring.
-In the cold season, the contributions of FT, WSSE Asia, and Remote had larger increasing trends in winter than in fall, which led to a larger increasing trend in total O3 in winter than in fall.
+The absolute contribution of each photochemical O_3 production region to the surface O_3 over Japan represented by the concentrations of tagged O_3 tracer showed different temporal evolution by region.
+The contributions of all Asian regions except the northern part (i.e., CHN, KOR, the E Asian seas, JPN, and WSSE) as well as those of the total FT exhibited significant increasing trends during the period.
+The increasing trend in the contribution of domestically produced O_3 in Japan (i.e., JPN) did not differ much among the different regions in Japan.
+However, there was a tendency in the increasing trends in contributions of CHN, KOR, and the E Asian seas to be large toward western Japan, which was a main cause of the same tendency in the increasing trend in total O_3 and suggested a large impact of intra-regional transboundary air pollution in East Asia.
+The trends in contributions of most O_3 production regions, except JPN, were larger in the warm season than in the cold season, providing a basis for the seasonality in the increasing trend in total O_3 over Japan.
+Thus, the larger increasing trend in total O_3 in spring than in summer was mainly due to the same tendency in increasing trends in the contributions of northeast Asian regions (CHN, KOR, and JPN), although this was partly compensated for by larger increasing trends in the FT and WSSE Asia contributions in summer than spring.
+In the cold season, the contributions of FT, WSSE Asia, and Remote had larger increasing trends in winter than in fall, which led to a larger increasing trend in total O_3 in winter than in fall.

-The sum of the trends in contributions of O3 production regions with sufficient statistical significance accounted for most (about 97 %) of the increasing trend in total O3 over Japan (2.37 ppbv/decade).
-The largest portion was attributed to the increasing trend of O3 produced in CHN (36 %; 0.85 ppbv/decade), followed by that in the total FT (16 %; 0.37 ppbv/decade).
-The increasing trend in contributions of the other northeast Asian regions (KOR, E-Asia-Seas, and JPN; 0.27-0.34 ppbv/decade) each accounted for about 12-15 % of the total O3 trend, and the majority of the rest of the total O3 trend (7 %; 0.16 ppbv/decade) was attributable to WSSE Asia.
+The sum of the trends in contributions of O3 production regions with sufficient statistical significance accounted for most (about 97%) of the increasing trend in total O3 over Japan (2.37 ppbv decade-1).
+The largest portion was attributed to the increasing trend in O3 produced in CHN (36%; 0.85 ppbv decade-1), followed by that in the total FT (16%; 0.37 ppbv decade-1).
+The increasing trend in contributions of the other northeast Asian regions (KOR, E Asian seas, and JPN; 0.27-0.34 ppbv decade-1) each accounted for about 12-15% of the total O3 trend, and the majority of the rest of the total O3 trend (7%; 0.16 ppbv decade-1) was attributable to WSSE Asia.